 After a recipient generates a spam report, that recipient is automatically opted out of your account.
 You do not need to opt out or delete contacts that have reported spam.

-For more information about Spam reports, please click here.
+Alternatively, for more information about Spam report reasons, please click here.